arenatheme/thelook/app.md

 ### Following topics

-* Add Page Wishlist & Compare page template
+* Adding Page template  to work with Wishlist & Compare By Arena
-* Add FAQs page template
+* Adding Page template to work with FAQs app.